XenioxYT/jarvis-gemini/notes.md

 Remember, your responses will ONLY be heard, not read.
 Focus on clear, concise communication suitable for voice interaction.
 Avoid long, complex sentences and prioritize easy-to-follow spoken language.

 ## Bugs
-- MP3 Error playing audio: music_drmp3: corrupt mp3 file (bad tags).
+>- MP3 Error playing audio: music_drmp3: corrupt mp3 file (bad tags).
 Sometimes happens after a tool call.
 No idea why.
 Only solution right now is to get another TTS audio file using the same text.

+Potentially fixed: Removing "null" text from the response before playing the audio.

+# Features I'd like to add

+- Follow up questions (infinite loop until no speech is detected)
+- More tools